 Most of the time, stinky dog breath (or canine bad breath), is the result of bacterial growth from food that got stuck in a dog’s teeth.

 According to the AVMA, or the American Veterinary Medical Association, 80% of dogs are already showing signs of oral disease by the age of three!

 Here are some of the most common causes of bad breath in dogs:

 - Eating Disorder (eating feces, vomit, or trash)

 There are many causes of canine bad breath.
 If your dog has nasty breath, it’s up to you to find the cause and hopefully rid your pet of bad dog breath.

 So what can you do to make sure that your dog does not have decayed teeth and dog bad breath?
 Regular attention to your dog’s mouth will help prevent future health problems.

-Preventive care involves daily teeth brushing (you can do it), and if absolutely necessary, a once yearly professional teeth cleaning (to be done by your Vet).
+Preventive care involves daily teeth brushing (you can do it).
+Also, if absolutely necessary, a once yearly professional teeth cleaning (to be done by your Vet).
 Check your dog’s mouth regularly for any changes and for broken teeth.

 Here are some ways that you can help: